emile-kophi/AML_Labs/Exercise_1/README.md

 ### **Evaluation Function**

-The `evaluate` function provides:  Average loss, Accuracy, Precision (weighted across classes)
+The `evaluate` function provides:  Average loss, Accuracy, Precision (weighted across classes).
 This ensures a **multi-metric evaluation** beyond simple accuracy, useful for imbalanced datasets.

 ## **Experiment Monitoring**

 WandB was used for: Real-time tracking of training and validation metrics; Visualization of loss/accuracy trends; Comparison between different model architectures.

----

 ## **Exercises**

 ### **Exercise 1:  MLP with Two Hidden Layers on MNIST**

 This first exercise introduces a baseline model for handwritten digit classification on the MNIST dataset: a Multilayer Perceptron (MLP) with **two hidden layers**.
 The aim is to establish a solid reference point for later comparisons with deeper and more complex architectures, in line with the experimental spirit of the ResNet paper.

 **Model Description**
 The network consists of: